Yenorii/Data-Visualization-Portfolio/README.md

 # Data-Visualization-Portfolio
 ## Yenori Alvarez's Data Visualization Portfolio

 Welcome to my Data Visualization Portfolio!
 Here, you will find a collection of projects I have worked on using various tools and technologies in data science and analysis.
 Each project is unique, uncovering different insights across various sectors and telling stories mainly through visual representations.
-If you are interested in my work, similar visualizations, or have a project in mind, feel free to get in touch with me [here](https://www.linkedin.com/in/yenori-alvarez-13a66b186/).
+If you are interested in my work, similar visualizations, or have a project in mind, feel free to get in touch with me [here](https://www.linkedin.com/in/yenori-alvarez-13a66b186/) or email me at yenoriialvarez@gmail.com.

 ## Projects Overview